Roof Repairs15 min read

 How much does it cost to fix a roof leak in Frankston?

-Simple leak repairs start from around $350.
-However, if the leak has been ignored and caused secondary damage (rotted timber, damaged insulation, mould), costs can escalate significantly.
+The cost depends on the type and severity of the leak.
+Simple repairs are very affordable, but if the leak has been ignored and caused secondary damage (rotted timber, damaged insulation, mould), costs can escalate significantly.
 Early intervention always saves money.
-We offer free roof inspections to assess the full extent of damage.
+We offer free roof inspections to assess the full extent of damage and provide a no-obligation quote.

 Need Help With Your Roof?